Skip to main content

 Finding research gaps is an essential part of novel research.
 Identifying gaps can connect disparate fields of research and advance knowledge, as well as enable opportunities for academic growth and success.

 Understanding and reviewing scientific literature is essential to spotting these gaps.
-In this guide, we'll go over how to use Litmaps to find research gaps faster.
-You'll learn how to:
+In this guide, we'll go over how to use Litmaps to find research gaps faster so you can:

 • Comprehensively review existing literature